dazajuandaniel/juandaza.me/docs/guide/certifications/aws/8_aws_s3.md

 **S3 Prefix**
 Anything after the bucket-name

+The application can achieve `3500` PUT/COPY/POST/DELETE and `5500` GET *per prefix*.
+* KMS is a limitation since when a file is uploaded, there is a quota of up to 300000 requests/sec.

 **S3 Performance Tips**
 1. Better performance by spreading the reads across different prefixes
 2. There are limitations if KMS is used: